LoganTann/tiny-file-editor/README.md

 Similar to most HTTP services like Apache or Nginx, it supports the [Common Gateway Interface (CGI)](https://fr.wikipedia.org/wiki/Common_Gateway_Interface), enabling server-side scripting capabilities.

-This means you now have a backend framework for Bash!
+This means you now have an easy-to-use backend framework for Bash, in under 5Mb.
+The same would require 300Mb by using Node.js.

 References :
 - https://www.geekyhacker.com/bash-shell-cgi-http-server-using-busybox/